The Arab-Israeli Wars, 1967–1973

-Despite being the most eventful era in the history of the Arab-Israeli conflict, there is no single study that is solely devoted to a general overview of this period.
-Gawrych 2000 (cited under Egyptian Side) comes close when discussing Egyptian-Israeli rivalry during this seven-year period.
+No single study is solely devoted to a general overview of this period.
+Gawrych 2000 (cited under the Egyptian Side) comes close when discussing Egyptian-Israeli rivalry during this seven-year period.
+Gelber 2017 is the first in a three-book project that aims to offer an all but “total history” of the period, at least in terms of the military, diplomatic, and internal Israeli aspects of the period.
 Other overviews exist but only within the context of general histories of the conflict that sometimes start with the rise of Zionism and the Arab national movement at the end of the 19th century.
-In this category Morris 2001 offers a solid history of the military aspects of the conflict.
+In this category, Morris 2001 offers a solid history of the military aspects of the conflict.
 Dupuy 1978 is a concise history of the three wars, as is Herzog and Gazit 2005 but covered primarily from the Israeli perspective.
-Shlaim 2001 is a good account of the futile political process that started in the aftermath of the Six Day War.
+Shlaim 2014 is a good account of the futile political process that started in the aftermath of the Six Day War.
 Van Creveld 2002 and Maoz 2006 are analytical studies of Israel’s national security doctrine and the history of the Israel Defense Force (IDF).
 On the Arab side, Pollack 2002 is very useful in analyzing the performances of the armies of Egypt, Syria, and Jordan in the wars of 1967 and 1973 and the War of Attrition.
 With a lack of better sources on the Syrian military performance in 1967 and 1973, this contribution is essential.
 Kober 2002 provides a solid analysis of Arab coalition behavior in the three conflicts.
 The superpower involvement in the conflict during this period is well covered in Ashton 2007.

 Examines various aspects of regional developments, primarily American and Soviet involvement in the Arab-Israeli conflict.
 Of special interest are the pieces by Adamsky on the causes of the American and Israeli intelligence failure to warn against the Soviet intervention in the War of Attrition and by James on Nasser’s decision-making process in this war.

 A balanced, clear, concise, and professional study of Arab and Israeli military performances in the 1967, 1969–1970, and 1973 wars.
-Although it is somewhat outdated and the Syrian angle is relatively weak, this is still one of the best sources available on the subject.
+Although it is somewhat outdated and the Syrian angle is the least covered, this is still one of the best sources available on the subject.

 Herzog, Chaim, and Shlomo Gazit.
 The Arab-Israeli Wars: War and Peace in the Middle East.
 New York: Vintage, 2005.